NY-501 Elmira/Steuben, Allegany, Livingston, Chemung, Schuyler Counties CoC

 Within this page, you will find detailed information about the STEPS CoC, including Board Members and their contact information, by-laws, upcoming meetings, meeting agendas and recorded minutes, and other pertinent information.

-Coordinated Entry (CE) Committee is responsible for creating a CE process and is expected to: develop a unified or zone-oriented CE process that is accessible by all in need, review and recommend a CE plan to the Board for all stages of the process (assessment, referral, application, vacancy posting and acceptance/denial processes), develop a policy and procedure manual and user guide to ensure community and agency understanding of the system.
+Coordinated Entry Committee: The Coordinated Entry (CE) Committee is responsible for creating a CE process and is expected to: develop a unified or zone-oriented CE process that is accessible by all in need, review and recommend a CE plan to the Board for all stages of the process (assessment, referral, application, vacancy posting and acceptance/denial processes), and develop a policy and procedure manual and user guide to ensure community and agency understanding of the system.

 NY-501 Regional Continuum of Care

 Kim Scutt, Allegany County Department of Social Services, Public Sector

 Jeff Stager, ACCORD Corporation, NP Service Provider